 Zamboanga (sāmˌbōängˈgä) [key], city (1990 pop.
 442,345), Zamboanga del Sur prov., SW Mindanao, the Philippines, at the tip of the Zamboanga peninsula, on Basilan Strait.
 One of the chief cities of Mindanao and a busy seaport, it is the hub of a major iron-producing and lumbering area, which has large-scale rubber cultivation, plywood mills, and resin plants.
 The city is situated at the foot of high mountains.
-Although it is in a mostly Muslim area, the city is predominantly Christian.
+Although it is in a mostly Muslim area (see Moros), the city is predominantly Christian.
 Points of interest include a 16th-century Spanish fort and the mosque at Talangkusay, a famous Moro ceremonial center.
+The city has at times been the scene of fighting between Muslim Moro rebels and government forces.

 More on Zamboanga from Fact Monster: